rmusser01/Infosec_Reference/README.md

 ##### This page
-* This page is terrible on mobile.
+* This page isn't the best ~~terrible~~ on mobile.
 Use [https://rmusser.net/docs](https://rmusser.net/docs]) for better mobile formatting.
 	* At some point I will sort the sections into a grid alphabetically.
 * For latest content updates, check here: [Things added since last update](https://github.com/rmusser01/Infosec_Reference/blob/master/Draft/things-added.md)
 	* This will have all links added to the other pages sorted according to topic, making it easier to see new stuff.
 * All links on this page should work.
-Last tested 11/26
+Last tested 12/31
 * Contributions are welcome, format is pretty simple/easy to pick up, add anything not already in it that fits.